Artist Biography – Meet Red (Linda Harrison)

 Her work expresses an endless movement through layering and blending of colors, coupled with dynamic, fluid brush strokes and sometimes palette knives.
 Red says, “The rhythm of music quiets my mind and allows my energy to evolve on the canvas.
 I don’t choose the content, it chooses me.
 I paint best when I let my hands do the talking”.

 When she’s not in her studio, Red is out exploring nature, creating a unique meal or spending time with her husband.
-She recently retired her management consulting company and is extremely thrilled to be a full-time artist.
+In 2020, she recently retired her management consulting company and is extremely thrilled to be a full-time artist.
 She diligently researches different avenues to promote her artwork and is loving being out of the corporate world with here energies and time dedicated to her passion for creating abstracts.

 Red is thankful and humbled by the opportunity to share her paintings with everyone, from the logical to the free spirit, and hopes they touch each viewer in a unique and personal way.

 See Red’s Creations in her gallery.